We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - an endocrinologist if it’s associated with a disease, like diabetes mellitus

 - a rheumatologist if it’s thought you may have Sjögren syndrome

 Having a bitter taste in your mouth, even when you’re not eating or drinking anything bitter, is a fairly common problem.
 Most causes are treatable.

-Once you and your doctor determine why you have a bitter taste in your mouth and you begin treatment, in most cases, your taste buds should revert back to normal with no long-lasting effects.
+Once you and your doctor determine why you have a bitter taste in your mouth, and you begin treatment, your taste buds should revert to usual with no long lasting effects.